saeth40/Garbage-Sorting-Robot-Using-Object-Detection/README.md

 ## Programing and testing
-### Testing object detection with Netpie IoT server to track system's behaviour
+### Training and testing object detection with Netpie IoT server to track system's behaviour

 ![](Images/gstDemoNetpie.png)